 The COVID-19 and numerous variants outbreak could persist for a prolonged period.
 The global COVID-19 pandemic could result in adverse development results due to workforce reductions, supply and/or demand interruptions, travel restrictions and downturn in new equity and debt financings for mining projects.
 The Company's employees, contractors and suppliers could be affected by contagious diseases, including COVID-19, that could result in a reduction in the Company's workforce due to illness or quarantine, critical supply disruptions, transportation and travel restrictions, and other factors beyond the Company's control.
 These and other factors could negatively affect the Company's business in complex ways, which are difficult or impossible to predict.
 While the Company's operating activities have not been materially impacted by the COVID-19 pandemic to date, the pandemic may create uncertainty around the timing of exploration activities at any of its properties and available financing opportunities.
-The Company continues to closely monitor and assess the impact of COVID-19 on its planned exploration activities and available financing opportunities.
 The Company has and will continue to take measures recommended by local health authorities and applicable regulatory bodies, as appropriate.
 The extent to which COVID-19 will or may impact the Company is uncertain and these factors are beyond the Company's control.
 It is possible that COVID-19 may have a material adverse effect on the Company's business, results of operations and financial condition.